mxagar/data_science_udacity/02_SoftwareEngineering/DSND_SWEngineering.md

 [jekyll_web_guide](https://github.com/mxagar/jekyll_web_guide) `/ html_css_bootstrap_guide.md`

+The notes are linked on my local computer in the upper folder.

 ## 2. Software Engineering Pratices Part 1

 This section is fully covered in the [Udacity Nanodegree Machine Learning DevOps Engineer](https://www.udacity.com/course/machine-learning-dev-ops-engineer-nanodegree--nd0821).
 My notes and practice exercises can be found in this repository: